Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 - Noom doesn’t allow you to track macronutrients (protein, carbs, and fats), so if you’re looking for a macro tracker only, I recommend looking elsewhere.

-Noom offers a 14-day trial for $1 if you’d like to test it out before paying the monthly fee.
+Noom offers a 14-day trial for $1 (using this link) if you’d like to test it out before paying the monthly fee.

 What Is Noom?